-Mara Lewis received her Bachelor of Science degree in Psychology from Northeastern University in Boston in 2015.
+Mara Ferrie (formerly known as Mara Lewis) received her Bachelor of Science degree in Psychology from Northeastern University in Boston in 2015.
 Her research interests include identifying causal and maintenance psychosocial factors related to the etiology and maintenance of anxiety and substance use disorders, and the development of treatment and prevention programs for these disorders.
 Mara is in her fourth year in the Clinical Psychology program.

 Kimberlye Dean, Ph.D.